mwansich/astro-blog/README.md

 Images can be stored in the ``/public`` folder but Astro also is able to process and optimize images stored in the ``src``folder with the built-in ``<Image />`` component.
 Since i wanted to use images from the ``src`` folder in my blog posts i had to implement the image helper according to [docs](https://docs.astro.build/en/guides/images/#images-in-content-collections).

 The pictures are analog photographies i took myself btw.

+## Components
+### morePosts
+The morePosts component is used in the MarkdownPostLayout.
+It generates a div that shows more random posts from the collection.
+On bigger screens it shows 3 posts next to each other and on smaller screens it shows 4 posts, either two side by side or one after another.
+It gets all the posts from the blog collection while filtering out the current post the user is viewing and shuffles the array of posts around randomly, then slicing it to 4 posts.
+A loop makes for figures as thumbnails that link to these posts.
+The 4th post gets an id that allows to give it display:none styling when on bigger screens, to achieve the above mentioned effect.